 Each and every candlestick pattern has four figures points that we have discussed above which are as follows:

-The second one is that Highest it means that the greatest cost higher than a given interval of time.
+The second one is that Highest it means that the greatest cost is higher than a given interval of time.

-The third one is that Lowest it means that the least cost higher than a given interval of time.
+The third one is that Lowest it means that the least cost is higher than a given interval of time.